 or

 where $\nu$ is an exponential probability distribution with a probability density $f(x):=\lambda e^{-\lambda x}\,1_{[0,\infty)}(x) \, , \ (\lambda>0)$.

-In terms of Laplace transforms we have either $\mathfrak{L}([S;t]=\exp(- ct)$ or $\mathfrak{L}[S;t]=\exp a[\frac{\lambda}{\lambda +t}-1]$, for $t\ge 0$.. \end{thm} In (2) $" \Rightarrow"$ denotes a weak convergence of distributions and in (4) $"\stackrel{d}{=}"$ means equality of probability distributions.
+In terms of Laplace transforms we have either $\mathfrak{L}([S;t]=\exp(- ct)$ or $\mathfrak{L}[S;t]=\exp a[\frac{\lambda}{\lambda +t}-1]$, for $t\ge 0$. \end{thm} In (2) $" \Rightarrow"$ denotes a weak convergence of distributions and in (4) $"\stackrel{d}{=}"$ means equality of probability distributions.
 A measure in (4) is a particular compound Poisson measure $e(m)$, where $m: =a\nu$.

 \textbf{2.
-Laplace transforms and a sufficient part of Theorem 1.}
+Laplace transforms and the sufficiency part of Theorem 1.}

-For study of the weak convergence of non-negative random variables it convenient to use their Laplace transforms.
-In that case, weak convergence of measures is equivalent to a point-wise convergence of their Laplace transforms; we refer to cf. Feller (1966), Theorem 2a, p.
+For study of the weak convergence of non-negative random variables it is convenient to use their Laplace transforms.
+In that case, weak convergence of measures is equivalent to a point-wise convergence of their Laplace transforms; for instance cf. Feller (1966), Theorem 2a, p.
 410.

 Note that (1) and a simple calculation give a (cumulative) probability distribution function of $U_r(X)$:

 Note that at zero there is jump of a size $F(r)$.